 Once the ground is clear, it’s time to pick the seeds you want to grow and sow them into the ground.

 Seeds need three things to germinate properly: oxygen, water, and heat.
 When these three things are supplied in the right proportions, the seeds germinate properly.
 Other than these three things, light or shade are also differing requirements for some plants.

 Here’s how you can sow the seeds into the ground when you have a slope…

 Prepare trays or pots first.
 Use trays that have tiny holes at the bottom so the water can drain.
 You can even use a regular old household tray and poke holes in the bottom of it yourself.

-Next, you need a sterile seed compost.
-Buy it from the store and avoid using any manual dug up soil, because it may contain pests and bring along with it many diseases that can negatively impact your fledgling plants.
+Next, you need sterile seed compost.
+Buy it from the store and avoid using any manual dug-up soil, because it may contain pests and bring along with it many diseases that can negatively impact your fledgling plants.
 Using the right compost is essential if you want the seeds to germinate properly.
 The tray should be completely filled with compost, up to the mouth.

 Take a spray bottle and fill it with water.
 Avoid every other means of pouring water, such as cans or bottles, because you might wash away the seedlings or flatten them.
 Spray water from the sprayer and ensure the surface is evenly and fully moist.

 Now, begin sprinkling the seeds.
 If the seeds are larger, place them one by one into the trays and sprinkle some compost over them.
 If the seeds are extra large (6mm), such as corn seeds, then you need to bury them deep into the compost.